The University of Texas System supports the professorship.

 “What I find fascinating about a problem like Topswops is connected to its simplicity, to its fundamental nature, and to the complexity and difficulty of finding an answer,” Sudborough said.
 “An easily described, easily communicated problem is invaluable for engaging a wide array of participants, from high school students to the most eminent mathematicians.”

 Indeed, Sudborough finds ways to engage his students.
 He’s been nominated for and has received numerous teaching awards.

 Sudborough joined the UT Dallas faculty in 1985.
+He retired in 2020.

 He earned his bachelor’s degree in mathematics from California State Polytechnic University, San Luis Obispo, master’s degree in mathematics at California State University, East Bay and doctoral degree in computer science at Pennsylvania State University.